 A New Way to Coat Body Implants with Silver

 Coating body implants, especially those made of polymers such as those used for hernia or gynecological repair, with silver nanoparticles has become almost commonplace.
 Still, one challenge has been to keep the particles on the implant and prevent them from leaching out into the patient.
 A new approach is under study by researchers at the University of Alabama at Birmingham, who say they have developed a method to coat polymers that keeps the nanoparticles intact.
-Polymers can be natural or synthetic and often makeup materials in living organisms or man-made materials.
+Polymers can be natural or synthetic and often make up materials in living organisms or man-made materials.
 Examples of natural polymers are wool, DNA, silk, cellulose and proteins.
 Artificial polymers are mostly made from petroleum and include items like nylon, polyethylene, polyester, Teflon, and epoxy.
 Many implants are artificial polymers.
 Getting the silver to stick to polymers, though, can be difficult.
 Associate Professor Vinoy Thomas, who heads the research team, noted in a prepared statement: “The challenge of attaching metallic nanoparticles is tough in cases involving hydrophobic (water rejecting) polymeric biomaterials, which most polymeric biomaterials fall under.”
-The team developed a process they call plasma electroless reduction or PER.
+The team developed a process they call Plasma Plectroless Reduction or PER.
 The PER process deposits silver and gold nanostructures on polymer material surfaces, including cellulose paper, polypropylene-based facemasks and 3-D printed polymer scaffolds used for implants.
 Speaking about facemasks and other surfaces, Thomas added: “[Plasma] has enormous capability in materials processing and to decontaminate surfaces for preventing the spread of COVID-19 and other communicable diseases.

 Silver In Electronics

 Silver membrane switches, which require only a light touch, are used in buttons on televisions, telephones, microwave ovens, children’s toys and computer keyboards.
 These switches are highly reliable and last for millions of on/off cycles.
-Silver is also used in conventional switches like those used for controlling room lights.

-For printed circuit boards, used in consumer items from mobile phones to computers, silver-based inks and films are applied to composite boards to create electrical pathways.
-Similarly, silver-based inks produce RFID tags (radio frequency identification) antennas used in hundreds of millions of products to prevent theft and allow easy inventory control.
-RFID’s are also used in prepaid toll road passes.
-Many plasma display panels are also fabricated using silver and silver’s use in the evolving 5G deployment is a plus for silver.
+For printed circuit boards used in consumer items from mobile phones to computers, silver-based inks and films are applied to composite boards to create electrical pathways.
+Similarly, silver-based inks produce RFID tags (radio frequency identification), antennas used in hundreds of millions of products to prevent theft and allow easy inventory control.

 Silver Catalysts

-Because of its unique chemical properties, silver is a vital catalyst in the production of two major industrial chemicals: ethylene oxide and formaldehyde.
-Because the silver is not effected by the reaction, it is almost completely recovered after it is used.
+Because silver is not effected by the reaction, it is almost completely recovered after use.

-Nearly 10 million ounces of silver are used each year to produce ethylene oxide.
+Nearly 10 million ounces of silver are needed each year to produce ethylene oxide.
 Ethylene oxide is the foundation for plastics including polyester, a textile used in both mainstream fashion and specialty clothing.
 This same substance is an ingredient in molded items such as insulating handles for stoves, key tops for computers, electrical control knobs, domestic appliance components, and electrical connector housings.
 About 25% of ethylene oxide production is used to manufacture antifreeze coolant for automobiles and other vehicles.

 Silver in Brazing and Soldering